 - Understand you are out there for enjoyment and SAFETY – first one down the slope is NOT the winner.

 Organizer: Mel Richmond

-Starts January 5th -- possible earlier outings if snow is good.
 Signup required.
-Click on the Event Calendar to sign-up.
+Members --Click on the Event Calendar to sign-up.

 If gliding through quiet forests on fresh snow is something you yearn for, the club's backcountry ski program is packed full of weekly opportunities to do just that.
 Under the leadership of experienced skiers, backcountry participants can look forward to exploring nearby trails and jeep roads in the beautiful mountain environment of Summit, Lake and Eagle counties.
-While most outings will take place on a Friday, watch for occasional Monday trips too.
-On occasion, there will be opportunities for Novice participants to increase their skills and confidence at local Nordic ski areas.
+There will be outings on Fridays for more advanced skiers with All Terrain (AT) or Telemark equipment.
+On occasion, there will be opportunities for Novice participants to increase their skills and confidence with practice sessions offered by VC50 volunteers at local Nordic ski areas.

-Date, location, level of difficulty, approximate distance and specifics of each trip are on the events calendar available to members.
-Sign-up is required.
+Season starts on January 4th and continues into March.
+The full schedule with date, day leaders names, locations, level of difficulty, approximate distance and specifics of each trip are on the events calendar available to members and available for sign-up mid-December.

 Please review trip descriptions carefully and assess your ability to participate.
-It is critical to the safety and enjoyment of all that individuals are honest with themselves about their ability level.
+It is critical to the safety and enjoyment of all on each outing that individuals are honest with themselves about their ability level.

 If you are considering buying equipment for the first time or upgrading, we urge you to speak to an experienced backcountry skier before purchasing.
 The skis available at the local golf course Nordic center are NOT appropriate for VC50 backcountry outings.